microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 1. If you have made any changes to the app since committing it at the end of Exercise 4, use Visual Studio Code to commit those changes now.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
+If you are asked to log in, do so using your Microsoft account.

-1. Click **+ New**, followed by **Web + Mobile** and **Web App**..
+1. Click **+ New**, followed by **Web + mobile** and **Web App**.

     ![Creating a new Azure Web App](Images/node-new-web-app.png)

     _Creating a new Azure Web App_

 1. In the "Web App" blade, enter a name for the Azure Web App.
-The name must be unique within Azure since it ultimately becomes part of a DNS name, so you will need to enter something other than "Intellipix."
-Select **Use existing** under **Resource Group** and select the "Intellipix" resource group that you created for the storage account in Exercise 1.
+The name must be unique within Azure since it ultimately becomes part of a DNS name, so you will probably need to enter something other than "Intellipix."
+Select **Use existing** under **Resource Group** and select the "IntellipixResourceGroup" resource group that you created for the storage account in Exercise 1.
 Then click **App service plan/Location**.

     ![Naming the Azure Web App](Images/node-web-app-parameters.png)